 Public service leadership is built on a set of values in which the emphasis is on the principles of good administration and the requirements of professional management.
+Key values in management include trust, courage and responsibility.
+Development reconciles both pluralism and the common interest, which is built on a common and open dialogue also between the state and municipalities.
 Its special features are related especially to political steering, the regulation of public finances, legislation and the requirement for the publicity of information.
-Individuals holding senior managerial positions in public administration play a key role in the implementation of the objectives set by the Government.
-Management as a whole is based on the Government’s societal objectives and the needs of citizens and customers.
+Individuals holding senior managerial positions in public administration play a key role in the implementation of the objectives set by the Government and in responding to the needs of citizens and clients.

-A reform of the administrative structures and management systems is supported by reforming manage-ment and the entire management culture.
-Trust and collaboration are important resources that are sup-ported by Group-like cross-administrative processes and operating methods.
-Sustainable development can-not be achieved without taking into account the special features of public service leadership, interaction and learning from the management practices of other sectors.
+Good management is supported by well-functioning administrative structures, management systems and other operating conditions.
+Trust and collaboration between different parties are resources for society as a whole, and they are supported by Group-like, cross-administrative processes and practices in administration.
+Sustainable development cannot be achieved without taking into account the special features of public service leadership, interaction and learning from the management practices of other sectors.

 The Ministry of Finance models and supports the management reform in central government.
 The work is based on the view of good management, in which the key areas are the implementation and service capacity of the administration, exemplary personnel management, the realisation of good governance and bold change management.

 Vision and focus areas in the development of management